vmware-archive/clarity/CODING_GUIDELINES.md

 ## Static UI

 * Remove unused HTML wrappers that might be left from previous prototypes of your code.
 * Avoid styling elements themselves, use CSS classes.
+This also means applying CSS styles to the classes on your Angular components.
+For example, don't use `clr-signpost > .btn` as a selector in your CSS.
+Use `.signpost > .btn` instead.
 * Keep your CSS selectors as flat as possible, try not to exceed 2 levels (e.g. `.parent .child`).
 * Do not hardcode colors, use the SCSS variables provided in `color/_variables.color.scss`.
 * Only use `rem` and `%` sizes.
 The only exception is `1px` borders that should remain 1px even on larger font sizes.